Beacons play an important role in mobile location detection.

 Many companies today are using this location awareness as an opportunity to send contextually relevant push notifications to users’ devices—things like special offers, reminder and welcome messages, and other alerts.

 In other words, beacons help people connect in context.
+Learn more in our on-demand webinar, Mobile at the Intersection of Hardware and Software.

 What Role Do Beacons Play in the Network?